Pedro-Zarate/Config-Azure/README.md

 </p>

 <p>
-  once both vm have been created, Our network setting will need to be adjusted on the Dc-1 vm.
+  Once both vm have been created, Our network setting will need to be adjusted on the Dc-1 vm.
 Click on the virtual machine tab in azure, and next click on Dc-1.

 </p>
 <p>
 <img src="https://i.imgur.com/1eOtXP3.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
-<p>click on network settings on the left tab, by clicking on the network interface/ ip configuration tab our ip settings will be available. </p>
+<p>Click on network settings on the left tab, by clicking on the network interface/ ip configuration tab our ip settings will be available. </p>
 <p>
 <img src="https://i.imgur.com/RkmLzuQ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>